YOU CAN MAKE A POSITIVE ENVIRONMENTAL IMPACT EVEN WHEN CLEANING YOUR HOME – DIY HOME CLEANING SOLUTIONS

 To explain, organic compounds, or elements contain carbon and are found in every living thing.
 Volatile Organic Compounds are released into the air by burning, or from gas and oil fields.
 These are potentially dangerous air pollutants and a number of products used for cleaning at home contain VOCs.
 The pollutants can come out when you use the product, or even as it is just sitting in your cupboards.

 When these products are used for cleaning, they are completed by rinsing them off.
 They run down the sink and into our water system.
 Unfortunately, these compounds cannot be taken out of the water before heading back to the lakes.
 There is no way to remove their toxicity at the water treatment plants.
-When they run back into the lake, or other fresh water system, their toxic nature causes plant life to accelerate, but that is not positive for the lake, or the animal life in them.
-They cause environmental damage and it starts right at our own homes.
+When they run back into the lake or other freshwater system, their toxic nature causes plant life to accelerate, but that is not positive for the lake or the animal life in them.
+They cause environmental damage, and it starts right in our own homes.

 These compounds have many significant health risks.
-They are found in products such as fabric softener, both the sheets and liquids and the majority of household cleaners that have “antibacterial” on their label.
+They are found in products such as fabric softeners, both sheets and liquids and the majority of household cleaners that have “antibacterial” on their label.

 We are inundated with it through its fumes, through skin exposure when we touch city water and when we bathe in it.
 If there is any way to reduce our exposure, it is a positive choice to use it.

 The health risks from chlorine include inflammation or medical trouble with our respiratory system and thyroid malfunctioning.